 Ghana recognises the importance of implementing climate change adaptation and mitigation measures at all levels.
-As such, development plans of MDAs and local governments are subjected to climate change assessment.
+As such, development plans of MDAs and local governments mainstream climate change considerations.

 Disaster risk reduction and climate change have been mainstreamed into development planning at national and subnational levels.
 Climate change issues have also been mainstreamed into guidelines for the preparation of the annual budget.